-Charlie Hunnam Talks Equation With Robert Pattinson, ‘Sons of Anarchy’ Spin-off
+Charlie Hunnam Talks Equation With Robert Pattinson, ‘Sons Of Anarchy’ Spinoff

 In The Lost City of Z directed by James Gray, Charlie Hunnam plays the part of Colonel Percy Fawcett, while Robert Pattinson plays his aide-de-camp, Corporal Henry Costin.
 The film, which opens in the U.S. on April 14, follows Hunnam’s character’s journey into the Amazon, “where he discovers evidence of a previously unknown, advanced civilization that may have once inhabited the region,” according to The Lost City of Z‘s synopsis.

-Meanwhile, in his interview with Screen Daily, Charlie Hunnam also laid to rest all speculations that he might star in Sons of Anarchy spinoff, Mayans MC.
+Meanwhile, in his interview with Screen Daily, Charlie Hunnam also laid to rest all speculations that he might star in Sons of Anarchy a spinoff, Mayans MC.
 The actor confirmed that he was not returning to reprise his role as Jax Teller in the sequel, which will take place after the events of Sons of Anarchy finale.
 The finale episode of the popular FX’s series ended with Jax Teller’s death.

-Charlie Hunnam said that he would not be involved in the spin-off of Sons of Anarchy, adding that he was busy developing a couple of stuff of his own.
+Charlie Hunnam said that he would not be involved in the spinoff of Sons of Anarchy, adding that he was busy developing some stuff of his own.

-The actor is also not part of Pacific Rim sequel, Pacific Rim: Uprising, while some of his co-stars in the original movie — Rinko Kikuchi, Charlie Day and Burn Gorman — are returning to reprise their roles
+The actor is also not part of the Pacific Rim sequel, Pacific Rim: Uprising, while some of his co-stars in the original movie — Rinko Kikuchi, Charlie Day and Burn Gorman — are returning to reprise their roles

 After The Lost City of Z, Charlie Hunnam will be next seen in King Arthur: Legend of the Sword, where he plays the titular character.
 The actor has said that the movie was incredibly demanding.
 King Arthur is slated to release in the U.S. on May 12.